Reddit interview tips | Reddit interview experience sharing | Frequent questions + full analysis of preparation suggestions

 Returns a list of subreddits with a high degree of overlap with their interests

 Are you still struggling to brush up on LeetCode, read face-to-face interviews, and get anxious about interviews all by yourself?
-Taught by Oxford, Princeton, Peking University background seniors, theProgramhelp We specialize in interviews with large companies, covering the whole process of OA writing, VO assistance, outsourcing procedures, written tests and so on.
+Taught by Oxford, Princeton, Peking University background seniors, theProgramhelp specialize in interviews with large companies, covering the whole process of OA writing, VO assistance, outsourcing procedures, written tests and so on.
 The 1v1 senior will take you to Amazon, Byte, and other first-tier famous enterprises, and efficiently sprint offer!

 author avatar